Capitol Police rejected offers of federal help to quell mob

 The result is the U.S. Capitol was overrun Wednesday and officers in a law enforcement agency with a large operating budget and experience in high-security events protecting lawmakers were overwhelmed for the world to see.
 Four protesters died including one shot inside the building.

-The rioting and loss of control by has raised serious questions over security at the Capitol for future events.
+The rioting and loss of control by the police has raised serious questions over security at the Capitol for future events.
 The actions of the day also raise troubling concerns about the treatment of mainly white Trump supporters who were allowed to roam through the building for hours, while Black and brown protesters who demonstrated last year over police brutality were faced more robust and aggressive policing.

 “This was a failure of imagination, a failure of leadership,” said Houston Police Chief Art Acevedo, whose department responded to several large protests last year following the death of George Floyd.
 “The Capitol Police must do better and I don’t see how we can get around that.”